haydenrou/dotfiles/README.md

 - `ctrl-v` and `ctrl-x` to open split panes from fzf file search
 - `ctrl-w =` to equal size the panes
 - `ctrl-w r` to swap pane positions
+- `:cdo g/word/norm!
+D` to action on a quickfix list

 ## Installation
 ### Prerequisites